cs480x-22c/a2-DataVis-5Ways/README.md

 When recreating the chart, I used custom colors to match the original, but there are a number of color presets that can be used.

+I was unable to match the circle size (mine are generally bigger), and Vega-Lite doesn't support having extra gridlines between axis labels.

 ## Technical Achievements
 - **Probably none**